wtchen/datatools-ui/docs/user/otp-deployment.md

 1. Create the UI server (AWS S3 and CloudFront)
 2. Create the backend load balancer (AWS EC2).
+3. Configure the servers in Data Tools

 Assumptions for IBI-hosted deployments:

 1. You have access to an IBI Group Amazon Web Services (AWS) environment.
-2. Server instance types (e.g. `t2.medium`) exist on AWS.
-3. A "key file name" exists.
+2. A "key file name" exists.
 This is the private key file used to connect to EC2 servers via ssh.
 It usually ends in `.pem`.
-4. A Virtual Private Cloud (VPC) with two subnets exists on AWS.
+3. A Virtual Private Cloud (VPC) with two subnets exists on AWS.
-5. You are an admin for Data Tools.
+4. You are an admin for Data Tools.

-## UI "Server": S3 Buckets and CloudFront
+## UI Server: S3 Buckets and CloudFront

 The OTP user interface is delivered using a plain HTTP file server that does not perform any computations.
 The file server consists of one S3 bucket.
 For fast high-bandwidth file delivery, we mirror the S3 bucket using CloudFront.

 ### Create an S3 Bucket

 Select `AWS Console > Storage > S3 > Create Bucket`.
-Each deployment has its own bucket.
+Each deployment uses its own bucket.
-When specifying options, uncheck `Block All Public Access`.
+Specify a name (write down the name for use in Data Tools later), and when specifying options, uncheck `Block All Public Access`.

 ### Create a CloudFront instance